paperless-ngx/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_CONSUMER_BARCODE_MAX_PAGES=<int>`](#PAPERLESS_CONSUMER_BARCODE_MAX_PAGES) {#PAPERLESS_CONSUMER_BARCODE_MAX_PAGES}

-: Barcode detection is a computationaly intensive operation.
-This setting limits the recognition of barcodes to a number of first pages.
-Since many scanners have a limit for the number of pages that can be scanned it is sensible to set this as the limit here.
-If a longer document is encountered it is imported directly and not via scanner there should also be no barcodes present.
-By setting this value to 0 the upper limit is disabled.
-This is also the default setting.
+: Because barcode detection is a computationally-intensive operation, this setting limits the detection of barcodes to a number of first pages.
+If your scanner has a limit for the number of pages that can be scanned it would be sensible to set this as the limit here.

     Defaults to "0"